1Bitsy/1bitsy-lcd/README.md

 A `pixel` is a single dot on the screen.

-A `pixel_span` is a contiguous span of pixels on a scan line.
+A `span` is a contiguous span of pixels on a scan line.

 A `line` is a straight line.
 It does not have an interior, so it can't be filled, only outlined.